-Here are Mac’s List, we regularly reach out to companies that post on our site.
+Here at Mac’s List, we regularly reach out to companies that post on our site.
 We want to know about their staffing needs, their hiring practices, and their experience finding talent through our community.

 The feedback we receive also sheds light on what works (and what doesn’t) when you’re searching for a job.
 It’s an opportunity to learn how employers evaluate candidates, and what you can do to maximize your chances of landing the job.